fluxcd/website/content/en/flux/installation/_index.md

 ```

 {{% alert color="danger" title="Helm support" %}}
-Please note that the Helm charts are maintained and released by
+Please note that the Helm charts are maintained by
 the [fluxcd-community](https://github.com/fluxcd-community/helm-charts) on
 a best effort basis with no guarantees around release cadence.
 {{% /alert %}}